garysweaver/irie/README.md

 The goal of the project is to reduce service controller code in an intuitive way, not to be a be-everything DSL or limit what you can do in a controller.
 Choose what features to expose, and you can still define/redefine actions etc. at will.

+For request parameter authorization, you can use [Strong Parameters][strong_parameters] (part of Rails 4) or [Permitters][permitters] (which uses Strong Parameters and an authorization solution like CanCan or custom authR).
+Or, you can use mass assignment security (part of Rails 3.x, i.e. attr_accessible and attr_protected).

+For responses, you can use [JBuilder][jbuilder] (part of Rails 4), [ActiveModel::Serializers][active_model_serializers], or almost anything else that will work with render/respond_with without anything special in the controller action method implementation.

+An example app using restful_json with AngularJS is [employee-training-tracker][employee-training-tracker], featured in [Built with AngularJS][built_with_angularjs].

 We test with [Travis-ci][travis] in Rails 3.1, 3.2, and Rails 4.
 Feel free to submit issues and/or do a pull request if you run into anything.

-For the JSON view you can use [JBuilder][jbuilder] (part of Rails 4), [ActiveModel::Serializers][active_model_serializers], or almost anything else that will work with render/respond_with without anything special in the controller action method implementation.

-For authorizing paramters in the incoming JSON, you can [Strong Parameters][strong_parameters] (part of Rails 4), use [Permitters][permitters], or mass assignment security (e.g. Rails 3.x attr_accessible and attr_protected).

-An example app using restful_json with AngularJS is [employee-training-tracker][employee-training-tracker], featured in [Built with AngularJS][built_with_angularjs].

 ### Usage

-You have a configurable generic Rails 3.1.x/3.2.x/4.x controller that does the index, show, create, and update and other custom actions easily for you.

-Everything is well-declared and fairly concise.

-You can have something as simple as:
+The following implements all common controller action methods, providing a basic JSON CRUD controller similar to a Rails controller created via `rails g scaffold ...`, except with less code.

 ```ruby
 class FoobarsController < ApplicationController